asolee/Mid-term/README.md

 in case of permiss denied errors try to use this command to give permiss to the user **sudo chown -R user <host volume>

+# docker-compose-yml

+to complete this part we create forst of all dowload the docker-compose with this command

+**sudo apt update && sudo apt install -y docker-compose**

+then we add the file docker-compose.yml in the main directory, this file contain important informations used by docker-compose to run multiple containers. download docker-composer.yml
+**